chaosprint/RaveForce/README.md

 - Python reads the audio output and train the neural networks
 - Repreat

-4. After the SuperCollider code is running, command can be sent from Python.
+4.After the SuperCollider code is running, command can be sent from Python.

 Jupyter notebook is recommended for the training.